 As early as the 1880s there were several small scale attempts to start pearl stud and button factories in Sydney, but a lack of experienced workers was a problem.
 These attempts lasted up to several years in duration.

 Around 1906, with the shelling industry suffering the effects of depletion of stock in the shallower waters of Torres Straits, there were calls for a local processing industry to help support the industry.
 Places suggested included Sydney, Brisbane, Broome, Darwin and Perth.
 Unfortunately, many proponents of the idea were writers, scientists, or parties with vested interests such as pearlers, unions and local politicians, not economists or experienced button factory owners.
 The proponents claimed things such as ” the factory would be a great success, for … the Commonwealth would be able to manufacture at a far less cost (than those) who have to first import their shell.”
 It was also claimed that the plant was “not at all expensive”, and pointed to places such as New Caledonia where such a factory existed.
 Whilst the plant, in the pre-automated days, may have been inexpensive, it would still have required some expense to import it, and to train staff.
 There was also the fact that labour costs were relatively low in places where the industry prospered.
 For example, in Britain and America where the industry was successful, workers’ advocates complained that workers, including women and children, worked long, lowly paid hours in the button factories.
-Tellingly, the proponents always suggested, or demanded, or pleaded, that the Government should subsidy the setting up of such a factory, overlooking the fact that if it were likely to be profitable, private industry would do so.
+Tellingly, the proponents always suggested, or demanded, or pleaded, that the Government should subsidy the setting up of such a factory, overlooking the fact that if it were likely to be profitable, private industry would do so without government help.